ArthurScottDC/dns/README.md

 #### spotify

-should enable freeplay on Android app for phones, and Web client for laptops & desktops.
+should work with free and premium accounts on both the Android app for phones, and the Web client for laptops & desktops.